donutrj/verdigris2/content/Characters/Gear/Arms & Armor.md

 ### Jointed (Jo)
 Ignore armor provided by shields.
 ### Long (Lo)
-+1 bonus to reflex saves when attacked by a large creature or mounted enemy.
++1 bonus to Dodge saves when attacked by a large creature or mounted enemy.
 Cannot be used indoors.
 ### Reloading (Re)
 Takes a combat action to reload
 ### Short (Sh)